Constructions for Quantum Indistinguishability Obfuscation: Introduction

-First, we define indistinguishability obfuscation for quantum circuits ($qi\mathcal{O}$) (\Cref{sec:definitions}).
-Importantly, this definition specifies that on input a classical description of a quantum circuit~$C_q$, the obfuscator outputs a \emph{pair} $(\ket{\phi}, C_q^\prime)$, where $\ket{\phi}$ is an auxiliary quantum state and $C_q^\prime$ is a quantum circuit, with the property that $C_q^\prime(\ket{\phi},\ket{\psi})=C_{q}(\ket{\psi})$ for all inputs $\ket{\psi}$.
+First, we define indistinguishability obfuscation for quantum circuits ($qi\mathcal{O}$) (\Cref{sec:definitions}) as an extension of the conventional classical definition.
+This definition specifies that on input a classical description of a quantum circuit~$C_q$, the obfuscator outputs a \emph{pair} $(\ket{\phi}, C_q^\prime)$, where $\ket{\phi}$ is an auxiliary quantum state and $C_q^\prime$ is a quantum circuit.
+For correctness, we require that $ ||C_q^\prime(\ket{\phi}, \cdot)-C_{q}(\cdot) ||_\diamond=0$, whereas for security, we require that, on input two functionally equivalent quantum circuits, the outputs of $qi\mathcal{O}$ are indistinguishable.
 As a straightforward extension of the classical results, we then argue that \emph{inefficient} indistinguishability obfuscation exists.

-In terms of constructing $qi\mathcal{O}$, we first focus on the family of \emph{Clifford} circuits and show two methods of obfuscation: one straightforward method based on the canonical representation of Cliffords, and another based on the principle of gate-teleportation~\cite{GC99}.
+In terms of constructing $qi\mathcal{O}$, we first focus on the family of \emph{Clifford} circuits and show two methods of obfuscation: one straightforward method based on the canonical representation of Cliffords, and another based on the principle of gate teleportation~\cite{GC99}.
 Clifford circuits are quantum circuits that are built from the gate-set $\{\xgate, \zgate, \pgate, \cnot, \hgate\}$.
 They are known not to be universal for quantum computation and are, in a certain sense, the quantum equivalent of classical \emph{linear circuits}.
 It is known that Clifford circuits can be efficiently simulated on a classical computer~\cite{Got98}; however, note that this simulation is with respect to a \emph{classical} distribution, hence for a purely quantum computation, quantum circuits are required, which motivates the obfuscation of this circuit class.
 Furthermore, Clifford circuits are an important building block for fault-tolerant quantum computing, for instance, due to the fact that Cliffords admit transversal computations in many fault-tolerant codes.
+We provide two methods to achieve $qi\mathcal{O}$ for Clifford circuits.